seancraven7016/DD4HEP/README.md

 These instructions are based on [those provided by Dr Aidan Robson (Glasgow)](https://twiki.ppe.gla.ac.uk/bin/view/LinearCollider/GlaSiDGettingStarted), which you may find to be more up-to-date but less tailored to our setups.

 ## Installing lcgeo
-Start by setting up your environment*:
+Start by setting up your environment:
 ```
 source /cvmfs/sft.cern.ch/lcg/releases/gcc/4.8.4/x86_64-slc6/setup.sh
 source /cvmfs/ilc.desy.de/sw/x86_64_gcc48_sl6/v01-17-09/init_ilcsoft.sh